 Free range eggs

-Free range eggs command a premium-price and rightly so; or you can keep your own hens.
-Same as for us it's all about what they eat.
+True free range eggs command a premium-price and rightly so; or you can keep your own hens.
+Same as for humans, it's all about what they eat.
+Unlike us, sitting at our computers throughout the day they spend most of their time on their feet.

-Keeping your own fowls doesn't really give you cheaper-eggs, but they will be fresh and more wholesome.
+Keeping your own fowls doesn't really give you cheaper-eggs; but they will be fresh and more nutritious.
 It adds a whole new dimension to your garden; and quite a lot of work and time.

-The flavour of young-cockerels, if you have the heart, are like no chicken you will ever buy.
+The flavour of young-cockerels, if you have the heart is like no chicken you will ever buy.

 Hens compost heap